rafelafrance/LightningBug/README.md

 # LightningBug

-Read and parse labels on pinned insect museum specimens
+Read and parse labels on pinned insect museum specimens.

+This is a small part of a much larger project.